Mainstreet Theater: Reopening

 The AMC Mainstreet Theater opened to the public under its original name as part of the Power & Light District on May 1, 2009, after a test period of playing second-run films for employees and invited guests beginning April 18, 2009.
 The theater also hosted the Kansas City Film Festival April 22–26, 2009.
 AMC stated the Mainstreet is its "flagship theater", spending $30 million on the renovation.

 The renovated theater's ground floor has three standard auditoriums, while the upper level features "cinema suites" with reclining loungers, food trays, and a call button to summon a server.
 All auditoriums feature 4k digital projection and 11 channel sound, including overhead speakers and bass shakers mounted under the seats.
 AMC claims it is one of the world's most technologically advanced theater setups.

 The lobby area features a restaurant called The Marquee which opened on Friday, March 27, 2009.

 Early reports claimed the theater would feature "documentaries, independent, and foreign films", but upon opening the selection was limited to mainstream Hollywood films.

 On May 26, 2009, the theater was awarded the "Dr. George Ehrlich Achievement in Preservation Award" by the Historic Kansas City Foundation.

 Change of ownership

 On June 4, 2012, it was announced Alamo Drafthouse Cinema would take over operations of the theater.
-As of June 25, 2012 Alamo Drafthouse has the Mainstreet theater listed on their web site and is selling tickets.
+As of June 25, 2012 Alamo Drafthouse had the Mainstreet theater listed on their web site and were selling tickets.

-On or about March 3, 2021 the owners of the Kansas City Alamo Drafthouse announced they would be closing the location permanently due to the COVID-19 pandemic.
+On or about March 3, 2021, the owners of the Kansas City Alamo Drafthouse announced they would be closing the location permanently due to the COVID-19 pandemic.
+In April 2021 (only a month later), B&B Theatres acquired the Mainstreet Theater, and it reopened at the end of September 2021.